Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R2
+MONAI Deploy Workload Manager R2

-### [REQ] MWM SHALL allow application outputs routed to other applications
+### (FR005) [REQ] MWM SHALL allow application outputs routed to other applications

-MWM shall allow output of an application to be routed back to other application(s).
+MWM SHALL allow output of an application to be routed back to other application(s).

 #### Background